 Here a Vcard QR Code will allow you to share as many details as you want.

 A QR Code on the business card makes you look tech-savvy.
 And shows that you’re aware of the ever-evolving tech-world.

 You might think—a black-and-white QR Code will not blend well with my visiting card design.
 What should I do?

 Well, customize your QR Code.
 Yes, you can do that.

 Customization allows you to add your brand’s logo and colors to the QR Code.
 It will then blend well with your card design.

 Say you’ve given business cards at a formal event.
 Will you have any estimate of how many people have saved you as a contact?
 Probably not.

 But a QR Code can help you gauge how many people have scanned it.
+Also, QR Codes can tell how your end-users are interacting with the encoded content.
 Keep reading to know how.

 Based on how your data (contact details here) is stored in the QR Code, there are two categories of Business Card QR Codes:

 A Dynamic Vcard creates a landing page having information such as your name, email, phone number, website link, photo, and a button to add you as a contact.